ophub/amlogic-s9xxx-armbian/documents/README.md

 ##### 12.7.1.3 Establish Interconnected Network Using OpenWrt in Docker

-Modify the MAC address according to your needs.
+Modify the MAC address as needed.

 ```shell
 source /etc/network/interfaces.d/*